 “As a registered user I would like to use an email form that is prepopulated with my data so that I may receive information about a particular product tailored to my account”

 This enables a mutual understanding of what the website or application should do without nailing down every tiny detail before we start working on it.

-We operate on a two week cycle - a 'sprint'.
+We operate a system of short ‘sprints’.
 This is time boxed so the development team will choose a subset of the requirements from the product backlog in order of priority that they feel can be delivered as working software in the sprint.
 Each sprint is typically two weeks long but can be changed to suit the project team.